-- 1. Verify all components are connected correctly and correct amount of power is supplied - 2.
-Navigate to the Raspberry Pi's terminal emulator - 3.
+1. Verify all components are connected correctly and correct amount of power is supplied

+- 2. Navigate to the Raspberry Pi's terminal emulator - 3.
 Have a test subject actively moving in front of camera subsystem - 4.
 Using the terminal emulator and keyboard, enter the ASCII code 'P' - 5.
-Verify that the terminal emulator received 'M' code - 6.
-Make sure there is no activity in front of the camera - 7.
-Using the terminal emulator and keyboard, enter the ASCII code 'P' - 8.
-Verify that the terminal emulator received 'M' code
+Verify that the terminal emulator received 'F' code - 6.
+Make sure that the LED on the RFID changes to Blue.

-The outcome of the Embedded Lock/Unlock Script Test is that the following the entering of the 'P' command to the microcontroller, the embedded subsystem will send the correct codes for motion detection.
+The outcome of the Embedded Poll Face Detect Script Test is that the following the entering of the 'F' command to the microcontroller, the embedded subsystem will change states, and LED will change to blue.

-7.3.2 OpenCV/Camera/PIR/Server/Video Stream Integration Test
+7.3.2 OpenCV/Camera/Server/Video Stream Integration Test

-Purpose and objective: The test's objective is to verify that the image processing, video stream, server, and PIR motion sensor can function coherently as a system.
+Purpose and objective: The test's objective is to verify that the image processing, video stream, and server can function coherently as a system.

 - Raspberry Pi

-- Atmega with Electronic Strike and Parallax 555-28027 (PIR sensor) connected
+- Atmega with Electronic Strike connected

-- Logitech C300 webcam
+- Raspberry Pi Camera

 - Keyboard and mouse

 - HDMI compatible screen

 Power the Raspberry Pi and Atmega by using a 12V source.
 Connect the Raspberry Pi to the Atmega via I2C.
-Plug in the Logitech C300 into one of the Raspberry Pi's USB ports.
+Connect the Raspberry Pi Camera to the Raspberry Pi via the camera serial interface.
 Plug in a compatible screen into the HDMI port on the Pi for debugging purposes.

 - 1. Have a person who is in the database approach the door.
 Also have a person who is not in the database approach the door.
-Verify that the Parallax sensor's LED turns on, and that the image processing software is activated. - 2.
-Verify that OpenCV begins capturing frames from the camera, and that it stops capturing frames once the Parallax Sensor's LED is turned off. - 3.
+Verify that the ATmega's LED starts blinking, and that the image processing software is activated. - 2.
+Verify that OpenCV begins capturing frames from the camera, and that the ATmega's LED stops blinking. - 3.
 Case of person who is in the database: verify that the face of the person and the corresponding name/ID is sent to the server it can be uploaded to the status webpage. - 4.
 Case of person who is not in the database: verify that the face of the person is sent to the server so that it can be uploaded to the status page.
 Also, verify that the door is unlocked (if this setting is enabled on the Raspberry Pi). - 5.
 Verify that the input plugin of the video stream is also capturing the frames of the camera.
 Observe if the output plugin successfully receives these frames and sends it to the server so that it can be uploaded to the webpage.
 Navigate to the video stream portion of the webpage to verify.